-This conjecture then suggests that, for $K\geq 5$, there is an information-computation gap for community recovery in SBM in this sparse regime, which means that the minimal separation $\lambda$ required for community recovery in polynomial-time is larger than the minimal separation require without algorithmic constraints.
-This conjecture has raised an high interest among theoreticians, and a lot of efforts have been devoted to confirm this conjecture.
+This conjecture then suggests that, for $K\geq 5$, there is an information-computation gap for community recovery in SBM in this sparse regime, which means that the minimal separation $\lambda$ required for community recovery in polynomial-time is larger than the minimal separation required without algorithmic constraints.
+This conjecture has raised a high interest among theoreticians, and a lot of efforts have been devoted to confirm this conjecture.